polcats/InteractiveMap/README.md

 </ul>

 <h4>How was the map created</h4>
-The map was initially created using Adobe Illustrator.
+The main map was initially created using Adobe Illustrator.
+It is consist of the items listed below. <br>
-It was later on converted to the generalized map structure types.
+It was later on converted to the generalized map structure types in JSON format.
 <ul>
     <li>Labels</li>
     <li>Map Data</li>